 Apollo 13 – Stranded in space

-Apollo 13 was supposed to be straight forward moon landing, with commander Jim Lovell and lunar module pilot Fred Haise landing on the surface, while Pilot Jack Swigert remained in orbit.
+Apollo 13 was supposed to be a straightforward moon landing, with commander Jim Lovell and lunar module pilot Fred Haise landing on the surface, while Pilot Jack Swigert remained in orbit.

 The initial launch went well, but unknown to the engineers who serviced the shuttle Apollo 13 had launched with a faulty oxygen tank.
 It was later found out that the tank had been damaged during testing and some of the wiring was loose.
-At around 56 hours into the flight Jack Swigert began the procedure of agitating the super-cold liquid oxygen tank, something done to maintain pressure and prevent crystallisation build up.
+At around 56 hours into the flight, Jack Swigert began the procedure of agitating the super-cold liquid oxygen tank, something done to maintain pressure and prevent crystallization build-up.

 Since the main shuttle was damaged beyond repair and with power draining rapidly, the crew moved into the lunar module to use it as a make-shift space lifeboat.
 The problem was the lunar module was only designed for 2 people, and apart from the cramped conditions it was also only designed to recycle enough oxygen for 2 people.

-Fortunately they don’t send just anyone into space, and the super smart astronauts managed to build an adepter for the carbon-dioxide-scrubbing chemical canisters out of spare parts from the main ship.
+Fortunately, they don’t send just anyone into space, and the super smart astronauts managed to build an adapter for the carbon-dioxide-scrubbing chemical canisters out of spare parts from the main ship.

-By the time the crew were in the lunar module and had recovered from the initial accident, they were on a course that would have missed earth by 2,500 miles.
-To get back on track they had to fire the modules landing engine several times to move them back into place, knowing a single burst of the engine could see them miss the planet all together.
+By the time the crew was in the lunar module and had recovered from the initial accident, they were on a course that would have missed Earth by 2,500 miles.
+To get back on track they had to fire the module’s landing engine several times to move them back into place, knowing a single burst of the engine could see them miss the planet altogether.